-Sometimes I want to host a large gatherings with friends to celebrate the festive season.
-It doesn’t really have anything to do with Christmas as such; but more geared towards love.
+Sometimes, I want to host large gatherings with friends to celebrate the festive season.
+It doesn’t really have anything to do with Christmas as such, but more geared towards love.
 Platonic and romantic love.
-Seeing people that you haven’t for a long time and being able to enjoy happiness is a human emotion that shouldn’t be denied to anyone.
+Seeing people that you haven’t seen for a long time and being able to enjoy happiness is a human emotion that shouldn’t be denied to anyone.

-Last minute ..
+Last minute Shopping

-Last minute shopping is not the one.
+Last-minute shopping is not the one.
 Be serious for one second.
 Can you really be asked to go out and shop for your dearest?
-Sorry but I can’t.
+Sorry, but I can’t.
 I can’t think of anything worse.
 Sitting on the underground on my way to Oxford Street feels like a big old waste of time and health risk.

 Isn’t it too late to buy a Christmas present?
 Why couldn’t loved ones tell me what they wanted ages ago?
 I’m not really a fan of the notion that you should dote upon people on one day during the year.
 Loved ones should be doted upon all year round.
 It’s too late to run around like a headless chicken because people couldn’t make up their minds earlier.
 Yeah, sure.
-Maybe I do have the money to buy what you need me to; but now I have to make arrangements to please you.
-Sorry but, I can’t be asked.
+Maybe I do have the money to buy what you need me to, but now I have to make arrangements to please you.
+Sorry, but I can’t be asked.

-Am I just a grinch?
+Am I just a Grinch?

 Sama is the Editor in Chief of SSEDITORIAL Magazine.
 She currently oversees the creative direction of the magazine after ending her role as Runway Director to develop the SSEDITORIAL RUNWAY division.
 When Sama is not leading the team.
 She likes to contribute, primarily to the high fashion section of the magazine.